Monday, January 31, 2011

 According to Jeffery Karpicke, “I think that learning is all about retrieving, all about reconstructing our knowledge”.
 This is the idea that understanding is the outcome of memorization.

 I disagree greatly!
 Memorization should be the outcome of understanding.
 Recalling information will become easier as the students use the knowledge more and not because of force or requirement.
 If I was to tell you a fact over and over again, would you understand why the fact is true?
-Students should be told the why part, and after understanding it and applying the “why”, they memorization will occur.
+Students should be told the why part, and after understanding it and applying the “why”, the memorization will occur.

 Understanding will always last longer in a mind than memorization.